pfheatwole/thesis/source/foil_geometry.rst

 *paraglider wing* to reference not only the lifting surface but also the supporting structure connected to it, such as suspension lines, risers, etc.
-Second, although this project is primarily concerned with parafoils, the majority of the content in this chapter is not limited to parafoil canopies, making "canopy" a poor choice.
+Second, although this project is primarily concerned with parafoils, the content in this chapter is not limited to parafoil canopies, making "canopy" a poor choice.

 ..
 Choose what geometry details to include and which to ignore

 In addition, note that these are idealized geometry models, not detailed structural models.
-Structural models include physical details that could be used to simulate the interactions between the canopy surface deformations and the surrounding flow field :cite:`lolies2019NumericalMethodsEfficient`.
+Structural models include physical details that can be used to simulate effects such as internal forces and wing deformations :cite:`lolies2019NumericalMethodsEfficient`.
 Unfortunately, as discussed earlier, such details are not available for commercial paraglider wings, and such analyses would be time prohibitive even if they were.
 Instead, this design will model only those details of the shape that can be approximated from the available data.
-It does not model internal structures, in-flight deformations, or surface deviations from that idealized shape (such as internal ribs, cell billowing, or surface material creases).
+It does not model internal structures, in-flight deformations, or surface deviations from the idealized design target.

 ..
 For statistical filtering this imprecision would simply be another source of model uncertainty.